marufhossain55/estate-land/README.md

 - **User Authentication:** Secure user authentication system for creating accounts and managing listings.
 - **Renting and Buying:** Convenient reanting and buying process for renting or purchasing lands.

-## npm package name
+ # used technology

-- Animate.css [npm install animate.css --save]
+    - react.js
-- React Hook form[npm install react-hook-form]
+    - javaScript
-- Swiper slider [$ npm install swiper]
+    - tailwind CSS